Last Updated on 11 July 2022 by admin

 Web environments are increasingly complex

 Networks and web applications are highly complex environments that require months of work and resources to configure securely.
-While it seems that a penetration tester only has to find one flaw to compromise an asset, a security team has to patch and securely configure hundreds to thousands of different potential entry points.
+While it seems that pen testers only need to find one flaw to compromise an asset, a security team has to patch and securely configure hundreds to thousands of different potential entry points.

 This is the very reason why security testing is imperative.
 With such an expansive environment, it’s all too easy for vulnerabilities to be unknowingly introduced.
 To get a true understanding of an application’s security risk, having a single penetration every year is possibly not the best approach.